matks/matks.github.io/content/about/index.md

 <--->

-PHP developer, love CI, git
+Engineering manager, love CI, git
 <br/>and opensource
 <br/>Works at <a href="http://prestashop.com/">PrestaShop</a>